A radio-frequency WIMP search with the MeerKAT Galaxy Cluster Legacy Survey: Results

 The DM candidate within the 2HDM+S particle physics model is of interest as the mass range of this candidate overlaps with that of DM models for various astrophysical excesses.
 At present, the only constraints on this candidate have been determined by a parameter space fitting of $\chi \overline{\chi} \rightarrow \, S \, \rightarrow X$ to the AMS-02 positron data performed by Beck et al \cite{beck2021connecting}, and the overlapping regions of the anti-proton and the Fermi-LAT galactic center gamma-ray excess parameter spaces.
 In Figure \ref{fig:2hdms} we display these fittings with the annihilation cross-section constraints for the five galaxy clusters investigated.
-The results show significant overlap for the flux uncertainty method and no overlap for the pixel-by-pixel method.
-As such, the DM candidate within the 2HDM+S model remains a viable explanation for the astrophysical excesses, particularly for the case of a more shallowly cusped profile, when considering the annihilation cross-section upper limits determined by the flux uncertainty method.
+The results show significant overlap for both the flux uncertainty method and the pixel-by-pixel method.
+As such, the DM candidate within the 2HDM+S model remains a viable explanation for the astrophysical excesses, especially considering the uncertainties of the modelling parameters.
 The results show that with MeerKAT we are able to begin to probe the 2HDM+S parameter space.
 These results exceed the relatively crude sensitivity predictions made for 100 hours of MeerKAT observations for Reticulum II~\cite{beck2021connecting}.
 This is achieved with less than 10 hours of on-target observation with actual MeerKAT data.